linkrd/peSDK-Android/README.md

   > returns: [`Boolean`] `true` if a user is authenticated, otherwise `false`

 * #### setUserParams
-  Sets the user paramater array, but does not check the values.
+  Sets the user parameter array, but does not check the values.

   usage: `prizeSDK.setUserParams(userParameters);`